cupidthecat/cupidfm/README.md

 # cupidfm - file editing - branch fix

-added sym link visuals and make it work fix file dir sizes using du fixe virtualfs
+* added sym link visuals and make it work
+* fix file dir sizes using du
+* fixe virtualfs

-cupidfm is a terminal-based file manager implemented in C. It uses the `ncurses` library for the user interface, providing features like directory navigation, directory tree preview, file preview, file editing, and file information display.
+* display symlink and what they link to cupidfm is a terminal-based file manager implemented in C. It uses the `ncurses` library for the user interface, providing features like directory navigation, directory tree preview, file preview, file editing, and file information display.

 ![preview](img/preview2.png)